California State University-Los Angeles logo

 Key Highlights

-• Offers an extensive academic portfolio including 142 bachelor's, 122 master's, and 4 doctoral degree programs.
+• Offers a comprehensive academic catalog including 142 bachelor's, 122 master's, and 4 doctoral degrees.

 Timeline